 Jonne de Leeuw is a partner at HPE Growth, who joined WeTransfer’s Board following a Series-B investment in 2019.
 Jonne brings in equity and active support to help accelerate the development of WeTransfer’s tools and significantly grow the user base.

-Tony Zappalà is a partner at Highland Europe.
+Tony Zappalà is a partner at Highland Europe, who represents the company on the boards of WeTransfer, Contentsquare, Jellysmack and Zwift.
 Prior to joining Highland, Tony worked with Index Ventures, where he was part of the team which raised and invested in the firm’s first dedicated Growth fund.

 Troy is the founder and CEO of Q&A—a company that mixes music and technology to build integrated solutions for artists.
 Troy formerly served as the Global Head of Creator Services for Spotify.
 He was also the founder, chairman and CEO of Atom Factory.
 In 2017, he was named Entertainment Advisor to the Estate of Prince Rogers Nelson.